-In order to develop and implement a successful public involvement program, it is essential to assess and evaluate public outreach efforts not only to meet federal requirements, but also to make sure outreach efforts are successful.
+To develop and implement a successful public involvement program, it is essential to assess and evaluate public outreach efforts not only to meet federal requirements, but also to make sure outreach efforts are successful.
 Through systemic evaluation efforts, it is possible to discontinue activities that are ineffective and to improve or add new public involvement activities when appropriate.